Our Yachts in Greece

 We prefer to keep our charter operations small and personal, because – despite our many years in the biz – we still love the close, dynamic spirit that a “real” sailing yacht engenders.
-Our SeaScape team love to look after their guests like visiting cousins, not just another number on a booking form.
+Our SeaScape team love to look after their guests like visiting family, not just another number on a booking form.

 So you won’t find us providing long, indiscrimate lists of every charter boat out there; there are plenty of other “agency sites” who do that.
 With the 25 years we’ve been operating in this area, we know the Good, the Bad, and the Don’t-touch-with-a-Bargepole operators.
 And we’re picky :).

 Artemis is a modern-designed 55′ sloop, with a semi-pilothouse design which creates a very unusual – and huge! – split-level saloon.

 Angelina is the sleek and fast jaguar of our little family!
 An Atlantic 49 with all the spaciousness and comforts of a built-for-cruising yacht; but when the wind gets up, she’s fast and fun!

 The Sun Odyssey 51 offers 2 double cabins and 2 cabins with bunks for single guests.
 Every cabin had his own head with showers.
 She is ideal for family sailing holidays or parties of 8 plus crew.

 Meet Osiris – the twin sister to Omiros !
 If you have a big gathering of friends & family, the two boats cruising together is loads of fun!